KWilson272/CollisionUtility/README.md

 after the collision.

 #### `<` - Usage: `Operand1 < Operand2`
 This operator works just like `>` The first operand will be removed by the second operand, with the second operand progressing after the collision.

 #### `=` - Usage: `Operand1 = Operand2`
 This operator creates a collision in which both abilities collide with each other and are removed.

 #### `x` - Usage: `Operand1 x Operand2`
 This operator is used to remove a collision.
 Regardless of any previous lines in the collisions file, the two operands will not collide.

 #### `~` - Usage: `Operand1 ~ Operand2`
 This operator is used when you would like a collision to take place, but neither ability should be removed.
-This may be useful when you want an ability to *interact* with another ability, but neither should be removed.
+This may be useful when you want an ability to just *interact* with another ability.

 ### Collision Declarations
 Collisions are declared using the following syntax: `Operand1 Operator Operand2`.
 Operands can